AonoZan/EclipseChat/README.md

 # EclipseChat

 One of major step in learning programming is learning how to use network.
-Many say that "HelloWorld" of ntworking is chat app, thats why I've made several of them. :)
+Many say that "HelloWorld" of networking is chat app, thats why I've made several of them. :)

 Project hosts several versions of chat client/host applications:
 - basic: First attempt and it took me quite a while to write that one.